 That’s why companies are incorporating chatbots.
 Chatbots have strengths and weaknesses, though:

-- If you fake that your chatbot is human, your visitor will likely figure it out and you’ll lose their trust.
+- Authenticity: If you fake that your chatbot is human, your visitor will likely figure it out, and you’ll lose their trust.
 If you’re going to enlist the help of a bot, let your visitor know they’re a bot.

-- Many chatbot platforms are horrifically difficult to use.
-While their visitor-facing experience may be beautiful, the ability to actually build and deploy a bot that’s useful is a nightmare.
+- Complexity: Many chatbot platforms are horrifically challenging to use.
+While their visitor-facing experience may be beautiful, the ability to build and deploy a helpful bot is a nightmare.
 I know… I’m a technical guy that programs and can’t figure out some of these systems.

-- Conversational decision trees have to be carefully analyzed and optimized to improve conversion rates with your bot.
-It’s not enough to slap a bot up with a few qualification questions – you may as well just use a form, then.
+- Optimization: Conversational decision trees must be carefully analyzed and optimized to improve conversion rates with your bot.
+It’s not enough to slap a bot up with a few qualification questions – you may as well use a form, then.

-- Chatbots need to incorporate superior natural language processing (NLP) to fully understand the urgency and sentiment of your visitor, otherwise, the results are frustrating and will drive visitors away.
+- Natural Language Processing: Chatbots must incorporate superior natural language processing (NLP) to fully understand your visitor’s urgency and sentiment; otherwise, the results will be frustrating and drive visitors away.

-- Chatbots have limitations, and should seamlessly hand-off the conversation to actual people on your staff when necessary.
+- Handoffs: Chatbots have limitations and should seamlessly hand off the conversation to actual people on your staff when necessary.

-The art of designing and improving yoru chatbot’s interaction with visitors is known as conversational design.
+The art of designing and improving your chatbot’s interaction with visitors is known as conversational design.

 A Guide to Conversational Design

-This infographic from Landbot, a chatbot platform focused on conversational design, incorporates planning, prediction, and execution of a great conversational chatbot strategy.
+This infographic from Landbot, a chatbot platform focused on conversational design, incorporates planning, prediction, and execution of a successful conversational chatbot strategy.

 Conversational design incorporates copywriting, voice and audio design, user experience (UX), motion design, interaction design, and visual design.
 It walks through the three pillars of conversational design: